 Skip to content

-The Norwegian Transparency Act (åpenhetsloven) requires companies operating in Norway to publish an annual due diligence report by June 30th.
-This template gives you the structure you need to meet that obligation.
+Åpenhetsloven, the Norwegian Transparency Act, requires companies operating in Norway to publish an annual due diligence account (redegjørelse) by June 30th.
+As a result, if your company meets the thresholds below, you need to act before that deadline.
+This template gives you the structure to do that.

 Open guide